Changes in preterm birth and stillbirth during COVID-19 lockdowns in 26 countries

 The challenge

-This study explored changes to preterm birth and stillbirth, in the context of Covid-19 lockdowns.
+The DP-iPOP project was part of the International COVID-19 Data Alliance (ICODA) initiative, and explored changes to preterm birth and stillbirth, in the context of COVID-19 lockdowns.
 Preterm birth is the leading cause of infant mortality worldwide and can lead to a range of adverse outcomes across the life course.
 Whilst previous studies had highlighted large variation in changes to preterm birth rates and stillbirths at a country-by-country level, it was unclear whether this was due to differences in lockdown impacts, or influenced by other elements, such as the study design, or underlying differences in rates.

 Additionally, although most preterm births happen spontaneously, some are planned to reduce other risks, including stillbirth.
 Previous studies had tended to look at preterm birth alone, without contextualising it in relation to stillbirths, thus leaving us unable to tell whether changes in preterm births led to positive or negative outcomes.